Podcura Podiatry @Balance Health

 About us

-PodCura Foot Health is owned and managed by Kelly Ashforth (BSc Hons Podiatry), a Health and Care Professions Council (HCPC) registered podiatrist.
+PodCura is owned by Kelly Ashforth (BSc Hons Podiatry), a Health and Care Professions Council (HCPC) registered podiatrist.
 Kelly qualified with a First Class degree in Podiatry.
 The Podiatry degree is her third, as she already has a degree and a Masters in Biology.
 Kelly lives in West Bridgford with her husband and two children.

 Jackie Palmer professionally qualified as Foot Health Practitioner 2021, and enjoys helping people get their feet feeling and looking healthy.
 Outside of work, Jackie loves being with her family and getting away in her in her camper van whenever she can.